bitNathan/YourPalate/README.md

 _We could insert link to the website here, as an example.
 Once we get a stable link._

 ### Warning
-This project is written uses Django, specifically in development mode as well, this means the admin poage is accessible from the web with no authentication.
+This project is written uses Django, specifically in "debug" mode as well, this means the admin poage is accessible from the web with no authentication.
 Do not host in production environments without disabling this in Djanog's settings.

 ## Project Abstract
 Meal planning and grocery shopping can be time-consuming and overwhelming tasks, particularly for college students.
 To address this, we propose YourPalate.